maks/dsg/README.md

     -s, --settings         Prints settings
     -h, --help             Shows this message
     -g, --generate         Generate site
-    -c, --generatecss      Generate CSS (compile SCSS2CSS)
     -w, --watch            Observes SRC-dir
     -x, --watchandserve    Shortcut to watch and serve -i, --init             Initializes your site
                            (not combinable with other options)

         --serve            Serves your site
-        --[no-]usesass     Enables / disables SASS to CSS compiler (defaults to on)

-        --[no-]useapfx     Enables / disables Autoprefixer
-                           (defaults to on)

-        --[no-]talktome    Enables / disables Speek-Output
-                           (defaults to on)

         --ip               Sets the IP-Address to listen on (defaults to "127.0.0.1")